The battle of the bills

-If passed, TRUST would effectively ban members of Congress, their spouses and children from trading individual stocks and force them to place their investment assets into blind trusts.
+If passed, both PELOSI and TRUST would ban members of Congress, their spouses and children from trading individual stocks and force them to place their investment assets into blind trusts.

-The legislation aims to address the advantage that politicians have as well-connected people with the inside track on new legislation that might affect a company or an industry.
+Both pieces of legislation aim to address the advantage that politicians have as well-connected people with the inside track on new legislation that might affect a company or an industry.

-While those insights don’t make them clairvoyant, it’s certainly an advantage when it comes to trading in the stock market.
+While insider insights don’t make them clairvoyant, it’s certainly an advantage when it comes to trading in the stock market.

 A survey, commissioned by conservative advocacy group Convention of States Action last year, showed that more than 75% of voters believe lawmakers have an unfair advantage when trading — and those feelings aren’t unfounded.